istio/istio.io/content/docs/tasks/security/authn-policy/index.md

     host: istio-telemetry.istio-system.svc.cluster.local
 {{< /text >}}

-> Depending on Istio version, you may see destination rules for hosts other than these.
-However, there should be none with host in `foo`, `bar`, `legacy` namespace, nor is the match-all wildcard `*`
+> Depending on the version of Istio, you may see destination rules for hosts other then those shown.
+However, there should be none with hosts in `foo`, `bar`, `legacy` namespace, nor is the match-all wildcard `*`

-## Enabling mutual TLS globally
+## Globally enabling mutual TLS

 To set a mesh-wide authentication policy that enables mutual TLS, submit *mesh authentication policy* like below: